Vinay-Pati-l/Blog/README.md

 # Blog
-A Blog using Flask currently working
+A Blog using Flask, currently working on this project